4th NIH Brain Initiative Summer Course on Models and Neurobiology

 - Faculty from any of the disciplines above

-- Limited to U.S. citizens and permanent residents (exceptions can be made if the applicant is from a U.S. institution and is presently supported by NIH funds; will require a special letter from NIH)
+- Limited to U.S. citizens and permanent residents (exceptions can be made if the applicant is from a U.S. institution and is presently supported by NIH funds; Evidence needs to be provided by the PI of the applicant’s Lab)

 What will you get?